OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 3. Now you can fill new client's data and save it.

 ## Linking Classes and Managing Property Visualization
-> This part will guide you through linking classes.
+> This part will guide you through linking classes in Orienteer.
 You will also learn how to display properties on separate tabs and how to enable basic UI to manage properties of a document.

 In the app we've just created, we store all contacts in a single field, like skype, telephones, emails etc. Now let us make it so that each customer may have several separate contact records.
 These contacts will show on a separate tab of each customer.